CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 - Screenshots are sent to your StardewValley/Screenshots folder, with each save file getting its own "FarmName-Screenshots" folder.
 Screenshots between multiple save files will not get mixed up.
 - Easily access the screenshots in-game by scrolling to the bottom of the "Options" tab in the menu and clicking the "Open Destination Folder" button.
 - Super easy to gather screenshots to create a GIF that shows how your farm changes over time!
 GIF makers can be found online, such as [ezgif GIF maker](https://ezgif.com/maker).
 Here is an [example](example.gif).
 - Keeps the screenshots in the correct order to make creating the GIF easier.
 This is achieved by naming each screenshot with a "year-season-day.png" numerical format.
 For example, on Year 1, Winter, Day 3, the screenshot would be named "01-04-03.png".
-This is configurable.
 - Keyboard shortcut that takes a screenshot when pressed (set to "None" by default).
 - Can choose to disable automatic screenshots for certain weather conditions, like rainy days (takes a screenshot every day regardless of weather by default).
 - Custom configuration options, including ability to add multiple custom rules!
 See below.